Safety

 saccharine

 An artificial sweetener.
-Saccharine is used in qualitative fit testing.
+Saccharine is used in taste threshold screening.

 safety data sheet

 SDS.
 Mandatory information that must accompany almost every chemical in the workplace except for items like cleaning supplies.
-An SDS includes details such as the precautions and first aid procedures associated with exposure to a chemical.
+A safety data sheet includes details such as the precautions and first aid procedures associated with exposure to a chemical.

 self-contained breathing apparatus